Zeeshanelia/ContextApi-With-AddToCart/README.md

 # Context Api With Add To Cart

-React Shopping App ｜ React Modern ecommerce ｜ React Shopping Cart with Context Api ｜ Shopping App
+React Shopping App ｜ React Modern ecommerce ｜ React Shopping Cart with Context Api ｜ Shopping App An eCommerce React app built with ContextAPI provides a centralized state management solution for handling user interactions and cart functionality.
+The app allows users to add products to their cart by clicking the "Add to Cart" button, which triggers an action in the Context API to update the cart state.
+Users can also remove items from the cart with a delete button, which adjusts the cart state accordingly.
+Context API ensures that the cart data is accessible across all components without the need for prop drilling.
+Additionally, the app features dynamic updates to the cart icon, reflecting the number of items added.
+The context helps keep the shopping experience seamless and efficient, even when the cart state changes.
+This approach improves scalability and organization within the React app for managing global state.

    Logic : Repeat this block for each product